-This MRes in Linguistics is a pre-doctoral training programme designed to provide a critical, research led approach to the study of Linguistics, across a broad disciplinary range of subfields (sociolinguistics, formal linguistics, experimental linguistics, developmental linguistics), within each of which the Linguistics Department has world-leading expertise.
+The MRes in Linguistics is a pre-doctoral training programme designed to provide a critical, research-led approach to the study of Linguistics, across a broad disciplinary range of subfields (sociolinguistics, formal linguistics, experimental linguistics, developmental linguistics)..

-This advanced subject specific training will be combined with training in the key research skills appropriate for Doctoral level study.
-Alongside a suite of substantive modules offered in conjunction with the Department's MA Linguistics, the programme includes core modules in research design, qualitative and quantitative methods taken jointly with social science students from a range of disciplines across QMUL, Kings College London and Imperial College as part of the training offered by the ESRC funded London Interdisciplinary Social Science Doctoral Training Partnership.
+This advanced subject specific training will be combined with training in the key research skills appropriate for doctoral level study.
+Alongside a suite of substantive modules offered in conjunction with the Department's MA in Linguistics, the programme includes core modules in research design, social and epistemological theory, and qualitative and quantitative methods offered jointly by QMUL, Kings College London and Imperial College as part of the ESRC-funded London Interdisciplinary Social Science Doctoral Training Partnership.

-Students taking the MRes in Linguistics will sit 4 core modules:
+Students taking this programme will sit 4 core modules:

 - Dissertation proseminar

 - Introduction to Social Science Research 1: epistemology, research design, and qualitative methods

 - Introduction to Social Science Research 2: quantitative methods and data

 Plus three elective modules from the following: